Axect/HyperbolicLR/README.md

-# Hyperbolic Learning rate Scheduler
+# Hyperbolic Learning Rate Scheduler

-This repository contains the implementation and experimental code for the paper "_HyperbolicLR: Epoch Insensitive Learning Rate Scheduler_".
+This repository contains the implementation and experimental code for the paper "[_HyperbolicLR: Epoch Insensitive Learning Rate Scheduler_](https://arxiv.org/abs/2407.15200)".
 It includes the novel learning rate schedulers, HyperbolicLR and ExpHyperbolicLR, designed to address the learning curve decoupling problem in deep learning.

 ## Overview